PaulVes92/SmidigProsjektGruppe30/README.md

-## Before tou start the servers
+## Before you start the server

-Before you start the servers you need to have npm installed from [https://nodejs.org/en/download/] install the LTS version, you also need to install yarn from [https://yarnpkg.com/getting-started/install].
-When both dependecies are installed you need to open the terminal in either on you pc or in you're prefered editor, then you need to use cd client and run yarn install then you need to write cd .. to go out one folder.
-Then you need to write cd server and run yarn install.
+Before you start the server you need to have npm installed from [https://nodejs.org/en/download/].
+Install the LTS version.
+You also need to install yarn from [https://yarnpkg.com/getting-started/install].
+When both dependecies are installed you have to open the terminal either on your pc or in you're preferred editor.
+Then you have to cd into client and run yarn install.
+Open a new window in terminal, og type cd .. to go back to root. cd into server and run yarn install from there.

 ## Available Scripts